| |

 buildings, such as the Ermita (1931), which also has a very

-innovative program in it that it incorporates apartments, commercial spaces, and a cinema in single six-story building in : very
+innovative program in that it incorporates apartments, commercial spaces, and cinema in a single six-story building in a very

 articulated manner.
 One of the most important examples of the